Thomas-16/ChessBot-Tuner/README.md

 - Write your own static evaluation implementation in the Evaluation.cs file.
 - Define tunable parameters in TunableParameters.cs with the [Tunable] attribute.

+### Naming Conventions for Tunable Parameters
+The tuner sets automatic bounds based on parameter names:
+- "Value" → Material values (50-150 for pawns, 200-500 for pieces, etc.)
+- "PST" → Piece-square table values (-100 to +100)
+- "Bonus" → Positive bonuses (0 to +200)
+- "Penalty" → Negative penalties (-200 to 0)

 ### Basic Usage

 ```bash